 The database required that we train all the employees on how to use it, which led to my first real endeavor in technical documentation writing for pay.
 A few months and several hundred pages later we had a complete user’s manual for the database and I had what felt like permanently crippled fingers 🙂

 What started as two techs and one woman in the office has expanded to five techs and three women in the office.
-The company either partially or completely manage three school districts, many city and county government offices, and hundreds of businesses and personal customers.
-Working there I have run network cabling, built and installed large network servers, designed and built databases running multi-million dollar corporations, built websites (although they don’t do that any more), written hundreds if not thousands of pages of technical documentation and much much more.
-They now even repair devices such as phones and tablets.
+The company either partially or completely manages three school districts, many city and county government offices, and hundreds of businesses and personal customers.
+Working there I have run network cabling, built and installed large network servers, designed and built databases running multi-million dollar corporations, built websites (although they don’t do that anymore), written hundreds if not thousands of pages of technical documentation, and much much more.
+They even repaired devices such as phones and tablets for a while.

-So if you see an old guy pass you on a Harley with a guitar and laptop slung over his back, or loading computers and printers into the back of a MINI cooper, give me a wave 🙂
+So if you see an old guy pass you on an Indian Scout Bobber with a guitar and laptop slung over his back, or loading computers and printers into the back of a MINI Cooper, give me a wave 🙂